unsw-restech/unsw-restech.github.io/docs/using_katana/running_jobs.md

 If your batch jobs are the same except for a change in file name or another variable then you should have a look at using array jobs.

 ## Other Advanced Usages

+As well as the information presented here, the  Restech Github repositories

 ### Array Jobs